We cannot solve our problems with the same thinking we used when we created them. ― Albert Einstein.

-Possibilities might be high that the main cause of the problem that you are facing is something else.
-So, you have to keep an open mind about accepting the fact that the actual reason is different from the one you thought at first.
-Which provides you with more options to answers and solutions.
+Possibilities might be high that the leading cause of the problem that you are facing is something else.
+So, you have to keep an open mind about accepting the fact that the actual reason is different from the one you thought at first, which provides you with more options to answers and solutions.

 Being open-minded also gives you good leverage in understanding a more wide range of problems.
-It also allows you to observe and notice the significant changes that go around in an organization which will eventually effect in the long run.
-This is a skill that needs to be furnished with time so that you connect and communicate for better engagement.
+It also allows you to observe and notice the significant changes that go around in an organization, eventually affecting the long run.

 2. Right attitude:

-Also, try not to panic when you try to solve a problem.
+Try not to panic when you try to solve a problem.
 Instead, try to calm yourself, organize a team meeting and come up with clarifications about the situation.
-As a leader, when you have the right and confident attitude then only you can expect a positive response from your team and you will be able to instill good morale.
+As a leader, when you have the right and confident attitude, then only you can expect a positive response from your team and you will be able to instill good morale.

 3. Being analytical: